MahBadran93/ROS_Project/README.md

                  return 'success'
         ```

-   - Publish custom waypoints to path_ready topic.
+   - Publish custom waypoints to path_ready topic (we need to check the status of the topic).
        ```
         # we publish empty custom waypoints(PoseArray) to initialize the path
         custom_waypoints_list= []